deveshshukla/JS-Notes/notes.md

 --> The callback '(init, arrElement) => init + arrElement' adds all elements.
 --> 0 is the initial value of the 'init'.

-4. forEach function: Executes each array element.
+* d. forEach function: Executes each array element.
 Not return any new array.

 const n = [1, 2, 3];
 n.forEach((num) => console.log(num * 2));

 O/P: 2, 4, 6

-5. find function: Returns the first element in the array that satisfies a given condition.
+* e. find function: Returns the first element in the array that satisfies a given condition.

 const n = [1, 2, 3, 4, 5];
 const fEven = n.find((num) => num % 2 === 0);